 Modify subclause D.3.4 as follows:

-pan_scan_rect_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous pan-scan rectangle SEI message in output order. pan_scan_rect_cancel_flag equal to 0 indicates that pan-scan rectangle information follows.
+pan_scan_rect_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous pan-scan rectangle SEI message in output order that applies to the current layer. pan_scan_rect_cancel_flag equal to 0 indicates that pan-scan rectangle information follows.

-pan_scan_rect_persistence_flag specifies the persistence of the pan-scan rectangle SEI message.
+pan_scan_rect_persistence_flag specifies the persistence of the pan-scan rectangle SEI message for the current layer.

 pan_scan_rect_persistence_flag equal to 0 specifies that the pan-scan rectangle information applies to the current decoded picture only.

-Let picA be the current picture. pan_scan_rect_persistence_flag equal to 1 specifies that the pan-scan rectangle information persists in output order until any of the following conditions are true:
+Let picA be the current picture. pan_scan_rect_persistence_flag equal to 1 specifies that the pan-scan rectangle information persists for the current layer in output order until any of the following conditions are true:

 – A new CVS begins.